Advertising

 First up, let’s talk about AI Mode in Google Search.

-Powered by Gemini 2.5, this isn’t your grandpa’s search engine.
+Powered by Google’s latest Gemini models, this isn’t your grandpa’s search engine.
 Forget typing a quick query and sifting through blue links.
 AI Mode is like having a conversation with a know-it-all friend who’s also a wizard at summarizing data.

 You can ask complex questions—like “What’s the best smartwatch for sleep tracking compared to a smart ring?”—and get a neatly packaged answer with comparison tables, graphs, and source links.
 It’s rolling out to all U.S. users now, with plans to expand globally soon.

-The magic happens through a technique called “query fan-out,” where Gemini fires off multiple related searches across Google’s Knowledge Graph, Shopping Graph, and real-time web data, then stitches it all together into a coherent response.
+The system expands queries across multiple data sources like the Knowledge Graph and real-time web results, where Gemini fires off multiple related searches across Google’s Knowledge Graph, Shopping Graph, and real-time web data, then stitches it all together into a coherent response.

 It’s fast, it’s thorough, and it’s a game-changer.